shawngraham/3812-ar/README.md

 ## test it

 13 - It'll take a couple of minutes, but once the repo is published on github.io, load the page on your phone or tablet.
-If everything is good, you'll be asked to allow the site to access your camera.
+If everything is good, you'll be asked to allow the website to access your camera.
 Say yes.
 If you can see through the camera, and you get a scanning animation, look at your tracking image so that the image is in the middle of the frame.
 Your augmentation should appear!

-But if you get a blue screen with three loading dots, and your camera view doesn't appear, there's an error in your code you need to fix.
+But if you get a blue screen with three loading dots that doesn't disappear after a few seconds or so, and your camera view doesn't appear, there's an error in your code you need to fix.

 ## How does the code attach the AR asset to the tracking image?